home | what's new | other sitescontact | about

 • "The earliest collection of letters attributed to Paul does not contain the Pastorals [Paul's purported letters to church pastors].
 In fact, we do not even hear of the Pastorals at all until Irenaeus (c.
 190).
 They appear as a part of the Christian canon only after this time, always as a set...
 Even the great orthodox propagandist Eusebius does not include them in his Bible (c.
 325)."

 As one examines the broken pieces of the historical record, it begins to become clear what happened.
 Later ecclesiastical politicians inserted forged and fake documents into the canon as an attempt to put words in Paul's mouth to disavow the teachings of the earliest Christians.
 Paul in the Pastorals speaks against much of what he strongly asserted in his own first letters.
-The later rogue-church could not easily be rid of the famous Paul by simply branding him as a heretic-quack, as they attempted to do with Origen, given Paul's immense stature, so highly revered, among Christians - therefore, church politicians set upon fabricating a story in which Paul, effectively, spoke out against himself!
+The later rogue-church could not easily be rid of the famous Paul by simply branding him as a heretic-quack, as they attempted to do with Origen, given Paul's immense stature, so highly revered, among Christians - therefore, church politicians set upon fabricating a story in which Paul, effectively, spoke out against Paul! against himself!

-Today, 2000 years after the fact, fundamentalists are "sure, "certain," "confident," of the infallibility of holy writ; yet, those much closer to the great historical events were not nearly as impressed.
+Today, 2000 years after the fact, fundamentalists are "sure," "certain," "confident," of the infallibility of holy writ; yet, those much closer to the great historical events were not nearly as impressed.

 "… the forgery of letters has been such a common practice in the world, that the probability is at least equal, whether [biblical documents] are genuine or forged.
 One thing, however, is much less equivocal, which is, that out of the matters contained in those books, together with the assistance of some old stories, the church has set up a system of religion very contradictory to the character of the person whose name it bears.
 It has set up a religion of pomp and of revenue, in pretended imitation of a person whose life was humility and poverty."
 Thomas Paine, The Age Of Reason [a book the author began to write while he awaited death by guillotine during the French Revolution]